yeonsoochung/tigers_attendance/README.md

 Below is a correlation heat map chart of the features.
 ![corr_heat_map](https://user-images.githubusercontent.com/90481059/160762654-e788cafe-069a-46e3-af80-bdb28d460790.png)
 This chart was used to detect multicollinearity, which revealed significant correlation (0.52) between Game Number and Temperature.
 This makes sense since the temperature trend increases as the season progresses into the summer and early fall.
 To address this, a new feature called “Game+Temp” was created, which is simply the sum of the Game Number and Temperature arrays.

+## Results
+I first focused on the multiple linear regression (ordinary least squares) model to make attendance predictions.
+Predictions were evaluated with two methods:
+1. Predicted vs actual average season attendance
+2. Mean absolute error (MAE)
+After experimenting, I found that removing some of the features improved the results.
+Therefore, the final features used are:
+- Game+Temp: sum of game number and temperature feature arrays.
+- Day (0-6 = Mon-Sun)
+- Game start time
+- Weather condition
+- Win rate
+- Opponent’s win rate

+The table below shows comparisons of actual vs predicted attendance using the final set of features.